-The subject application has included these revised standards and is in conformance to the above standards for the two-family attached dwellings, as established with the CSP-06001-02 approval for the subject project.
-It should be noted that all standards approved in the DSP will become the standards for the development.
+The subject application has included these revised standards and is in conformance for the two-family attached dwellings, as established with the CSP-06001-02 approval for the subject project.
+All the standards approved in this DSP will become the standards for the development.

-- 3. Prior to approval of each detailed site plan (DSP) for the project, the following information shall be provided, or the issues shall be properly addressed, as follows: - a.
+3. Prior to approval of each detailed site plan (DSP) for the project, the following information shall be provided, or the issues shall be properly addressed, as follows:

+- a.
 The front façade of the buildings oriented toward all public roadways and other side elevations fronting public roadways shall be treated as highly visible elevations, to include the following: - (1) A predominant use of brick and masonry, or any combination of both finish materials. - (2) Well-designed façades with regular and attractive patterns of fenestration.
 For the vertically mixed-use buildings, the ground level shall be predominantly store fronts. - (3) Use of architectural detail such as, but not limited to, tower elements, keystone arches, or decorative lintels on the elevations. - (4) For the side elevations, a minimum of three architectural features shall be provided. - (5) A varied roofline.

-The submitted elevations for architectural models for the subject DSP did not include enhanced front or side elevations to be utilized on the highly visible buildings.
-Therefore, a condition in the Recommendation section of this staff report has been added that would both designate the highly visible buildings in the DSP and require that, prior to certification, the applicant designate, for review and approval, highly visible architectural elevations that meet the above requirements.
+The elevations for architectural models for the subject DSP did not include enhanced front or side elevations to be utilized on the highly visible buildings.
+Therefore, a condition has been included to designate the highly visible buildings in the DSP and require that, prior to certification, the applicant designate, for review and approval, highly visible architectural elevations that meet the above requirements.